- Adult Entertainment

 - Well Construction

 Through an agreement with the St. John's River Water Management District and Brevard County, the Florida Department of Health in Brevard County is the delegated permitting authority for all wells less than six inches in diameter within Brevard County (except for wells located within a Chapter 62-524, FAC delineated area).
-Anyone who plans to install or abandon a well within Brevard County (not within a delineated area) must first obtain a permit from our office.
+Anyone who plans to install or abandon a well within Brevard County (not within a delineated area) must first obtain a permit from our office by submitting the required application and applicable fee.
 The goal of this program is to ensure setbacks to hazards and sources of contamination are met and that appropriate well construction standards are followed.
-All wells must be installed or abandoned as per Chapter 46, Article II, Brevard County Code of Ordinances, Chapter 40C-3, FAC, and Chapter 62-532, FAC.
+All wells must be installed or abandoned as per Chapter 40C-3, FAC and Chapter 62-532, FAC.
 Issuance of well permits by the Florida Department of Health in Brevard County does not relieve the well owner of meeting permit requirements of county, municipal, or other legally constituted authorities.
 In Brevard County, wells six inches in diameter or larger and all wells within delineated areas are permitted through the St. John's River Water Management District.
 Please review the map of the delineated area in Brevard County prior to submitting an application for well construction or abandonment.

 Within the amendments to Chapter 62-532, FAC, statewide forms for the Well Permit Application (Form #62-532.900(1)) and Well Completion Report (Form #62-532-900(2)) have been incorporated into the rule; therefore, making their use a requirement.
 These are to be utilized statewide for all water well construction activities beginning October 7, 2010.
 Copies of these forms may be obtained by writing to the Department of Environmental Protection, Ground Water Regulatory Section, M.S.
 3580, 2600 Blair Stone Road, Tallahassee, Florida 32399-2400.
 These forms also are available at the five regional water management district offices or electronically under the Downloadable Files section below.

-Records of Onsite Sewage Treatment and Disposal System (OSTDS) and well construction permits beginning from mid-2002 are available on our Laserfiche site.
+Well construction permits beginning from mid-2002 are available on our Laserfiche site.
+Historical records for existing Onsite Sewage Treatment and Disposal Systems (OSTDS) in Brevard County may also be available.
 Please use the following user name and password to access this information: User Name = beh.public and Password = public.
 For information on how to use the Laserfiche site please review the Laserfiche instructional document.
 For Internet Explorer 9, 10 and 11 compatibility setup information, please review the Laserfiche compatibility view instructions.

 For more information on well construction in the State of Florida, please visit http://www.sjrwmd.com/.